mosn/htnn/README.md

 To know how to add plugins to this repo, you can read [Plugin Development](./site/content/en/docs/developer-guide/plugin_development.md).

-To import Moe to your project and add your private plugin, you can take a look at the [example](./examples/dev_your_plugin).
+To import HTNN to your project and add your private plugin, you can take a look at the [example](./examples/dev_your_plugin).

 ## Thanks

-**MOE** would not be possible without the valuable open-source work of projects in the community.
+**HTNN** would not be possible without the valuable open-source work of projects in the community.
 We would like to extend a special thank-you to:

 - [Envoy](https://www.envoyproxy.io).
 - [Istio](https://istio.io).